 - Mentored practicum of 100 hours

 Are you a registered nurse or parish nurse looking for some insightful and interactive online professional development opportunities?
 All nurses are welcome to enroll in our online learning courses for their own personal and/or professional development.
 The Institute has partnered with Dayton University to develop two online Parish Nursing Education Programs.
 Courses include: The Parish Nurse as Counsellor and Spiritual Companion and The Parish Nurse: Facilitating Wholistic Health Through the Lifespan.

 The Parish Nurse as Counsellor and Spiritual Companion.
-For more info, visit link
+Interested - for indepth course details click on Courses

 Two steps to register for an online course: